Skip to main content

 Over several days to weeks after the tick bite, Lyme disease can cause other problems.
 It can affect the nervous system.
 For example, it can cause Bell's palsy, a condition in which the nerve that controls most of the facial muscles becomes inflamed and the muscles get weak.
 The infection can get into the fluid that surrounds the brain and spinal cord, causing a type of meningitis.

 In later stages of Lyme disease, pain and swelling of joints may develop.
-The arthritis commonly affects one knee or episodes of swelling in several joints, called migratory arthritis.
+The arthritis commonly affects one knee, or causes episodes of swelling in several joints, called migratory arthritis.
 The symptoms can become persistent.
-Neurologic disease, causing problems with memory and concentration, can also develop as a late manifestation of Lyme Disease.
+Neurologic disease, causing problems with memory and concentration, can also develop as a late manifestation of Lyme disease.

 Your doctor will ask about your symptoms and perform a complete physical and neurological examination.
 If you have had a recent tick bite and have saved the tick, your doctor may want to inspect the insect and send it to a laboratory to identify the species.
 Some laboratories can analyze the tick to see if it's carrying Lyme bacteria.